realitytracing/Reality-Tracing/human-foundations/the-meta-auto-sovereignty-of-definition.md

 > Anti-abstraction is what happens when someone sees a false god and declares all tools demonic.

 Tiny hammer goblin note: the hammer did not demand worship.
-That was a user error.
+That was user error.

 ## Co-Development With Reality